-;; slideshow-implementation : slideshow-program $\rightarrow$ ??? ;; executes a program in our (new) slideshow language
+;; run-talk : slideshow-program $\rightarrow$ ??? ;; executes a program in our (new) slideshow language

 What is a slideshow-program?
-From this contract, it looks like something we need a define-struct for (since it's certainly not built-in to Scheme.
-That's exactly right - we need a data definition for writing down programs, then (and only then!) we'll need a program for implementing the slideshow programs.
+From this contract, it looks like something we need a data definition for it (since it's certainly not built-in to Scheme.
+That's exactly right - we need a data definition for writing down programs, then (and only then!) we'll need a program for implementing (running) the slideshow programs.